aws-samples/ecs-deep-learning-workshop/README.md

 8\.
 You can now exit your interacive container session:

 `root@2b3b44bd0eed:~/mxnet# exit`

 9\.
 At this point, you've edited the container, and in order for your changes persist in the image, you need to commit the changes.
-You can do this by using the docker commit command like so <b>(remember to substitute your container ID in the command!)</b>:
+You can do this by using the docker commit command like so (make sure to substitute your container ID in the command!):

-`$ docker commit -m "added password for Jupyter notebook" -a "John Smith" <b>2b3b44bd0eed</b> mxnet`
+`$ docker commit -m "added password for Jupyter notebook" -a "John Smith" 2b3b44bd0eed mxnet`

 The command specifies a "-m" flag which is a commit message and a "-a" flag which indicates the author of the change.
 You're also passing in the unique container ID and the image that you'd like to commit the changes to.